Sign in

 240 mg

-As always, its important to check with your pediatrician or healthcare provider first before starting you or your kids on a brand new supplement.
-When it comes to supplements, we recommend looking for options that have been third-party tested and do not contain filler ingredients such as artificial colors, talc, or titanium dioxide.
-Our Growing Up Prebiotics have only two ingredients to promote stooling frequency [8] and are third party tested to ensure the highest quality.
+As always, it is essential to consult with your pediatrician or healthcare provider before starting supplements for you or your children.
+For supplements, we recommend seeking options that have undergone third-party testing and avoid fillers such as artificial colors, talc, or titanium dioxide.
+Our Growing Up Prebiotics contain only two ingredients to promote stooling frequency [8] and are third-party tested for quality assurance.

-Always consult with a healthcare provider before giving your toddler or kid any magnesium supplements to ensure it is suitable for their specific, individual needs.
+Always consult a healthcare provider before giving magnesium supplements to your toddler or child to ensure they meet individual needs.

-Magnesium citrate and oxide come are commonly used for supporting constipation relief because they may have a similar effect as laxatives.
-On the other hand, magnesium glycinate is highly absorbed by the body and causes minimal digestive discomfort.
-Additional magnesium options include carbonate and taurate, which offer specific advantages like promoting brain and cardiovascular health.
+Magnesium citrate and oxide are commonly utilized for constipation relief, acting similarly to laxatives.
+Conversely, magnesium glycinate is well absorbed and causes minimal digestive discomfort.
+Additional magnesium options include carbonate and taurate, which offer specific benefits such as promoting brain and cardiovascular health.

 For more information, please visit Magnesium Oxide Supplier.